maoconnor/ficam-guides/pages/template.md

 > This text will appear as a 'warning flag' on the website, which is a yellow banner.
 (The ">" symbol and the line directly underneath this body of text create the formatting for this flag.)
 Warning flags can be used for notifications such as notifying a user that they should skip a certain procedure.
 {:class="warning"}

 > This text will appear as a red banner, for an 'alert' message.
-Alert flags can be used for notifications such as common problems.
+Alert flags can be used for notifications such as common problems that may occur.
 {:class="alert"}

 > This text will appear as a green banner, for an 'informational' message.
 These flags can be used for notifications such as useful links or helpful tips.
 {:class="info"}

 This is the main body text that explains the purpose of the procedure and any context that you might need before diving into the individual steps.
-The text within each step should walk the user directly through exactly what they need to do to complete the procedure.
+The text within each step should walk the user directly through exactly what they need to do to complete the procedure. **Text within double asterisks will appear as bolded.** *Text within single asterisks will appear as italicized.* For more information on formatting in markdown, go [here.](https://help.github.com/articles/basic-writing-and-formatting-syntax/)

 1. Step 1 of the procedure...
 2. Step 2 of the procedure...

-**Text within double asterisks will appear as bolded.** This text is for separating a procedure into separate  processes, if needed.
+This text is for separating a procedure into separate  processes, if needed.

 1. Step 1
 2. Step 2